polterguy/phosphorusfive/plugins/extras/p5.imaging/README.md

       degrees:90
 ```

-Tranformations will be applied sequentially, in the order they appear in your Hyperlambda.
+Tranformations will be applied sequentially, in the order they appear in your Hyperlambda, except for resizing that wil always be done first.

 #### Creating a grayscale of your image